150 Facts That Will Make You Say “Wow!”

 There’s a Name for that Feeling You Get When You’re High Up and Think About Jumping

-Whether at the top of the Empire State Building or looking over a steep drop from the highway, you’ve probably had that weird moment where you ask, “What if I jumped?”
-It turns out, you’re not alone—so much so, that there is actually a name for the phenomenon, “Call of the void” or “the high place phenomenon.”
-It’s received serious scientific examination.
+Whether at the top of an insanely tall building or looking over a steep drop from the highway, you’ve probably had that weird moment where you ask, “What if I jumped?”
+It turns out, you’re not alone—so much so, that there is actually a name for the phenomenon; it’s the “Call of the void” or “the high place phenomenon.”

 In 1973, a Detroit Tiger Brought a Table Leg to the Plate